dassaidas/tech-interview-guide/docs/Cloud/Azure/Azure_storage.md

 3. Use Cases

-- **ARM Model**:
+**ARM Model**:

 - Recommended for all new resources and services
-  - Supports CI/CD, DevOps, automation, and modern governance
+- Supports CI/CD, DevOps, automation, and modern governance3

-- **Classic Model**:
+  **Classic Model**:

 - Legacy workloads or services not yet migrated
 - Not recommended for new deployments

 4. Migration